espressif/esp-idf/docs/en/api-guides/partition-tables.rst

   ota_0,    0,    ota_0,  0x110000, 1M,
   ota_1,    0,    ota_1,  0x210000, 1M,

 * There are now three app partition definitions.
-* The type of all three are set as "app", but the subtype varies between the factory app at 0x10000 and the next two "OTA" apps.
+The type of the factory app (at 0x10000) and the next two "OTA" apps are all set to "app", but their subtypes are different.
 * There is also a new "ota data" slot, which holds the data for OTA updates.
 The bootloader consults this data in order to know which app to execute.
 If "ota data" is empty, it will execute the factory app.

 Creating Custom Tables